 B2BCHX is our first fully developed app that is available in Google Play and a functioning ecommerce and mobile website.
 B2BCHX allows business owners around the world to order three levels of background checks in English on Chinese companies to prevent fraudulent business transactions, to gather information in order to gain confidence when doing business with a Chinese entity or to pursue legal remedy against fraudulent Chinese Company.
 The reports are researched and written by a licensed law firm in Shanghai China in a partnership agreement with B2BCHX.
 These reports are not auto generated and are carefully researched to give our users the most accurate information.
-The retail price for each report is \$79, \$399 and \$1299.
+The retail price for each report is \$79, \$399 and \$1,299.
 The partnership with the law firm is on a 20% revenue share, which leaves B2BCHX an 80% per report profit margin to cover development expenses, maintenance and profit.

-ROOSTER ESSENTIALS ecommerce website, mobile website, has been developed and launched BETA operations in the third quarter of fiscal year 2020 and launched its full commercial operations in the 2nd quarter of 2021.
-ROOSTER ESSENTIALS is an online men's grooming supply store, and it allows men to fully customize which products they receive and set up an auto-delivery schedule for each product for automatic recurring delivery.
-ROOSTER currently carries over 200 products from over 80 brands.
+ROOSTER ESSENTIALS ecommerce website, mobile website and app (iOS and Google Play) has been developed and launched BETA operations in the third quarter of fiscal year 2020 and launched its full commercial operations in the second quarter of 2022.
+ROOSTER ESSENTIALS is an online men's grooming supply store, and it allows mento fully customize which products they receive and set up an auto-delivery schedule for each product for automatic recurring delivery.
+ROOSTER ESSENTIALS currently carries over 200 products from over 80 brands.
 We anticipate the sources of revenue will come from purchases averaging \$500 per user, per year and advertising and sponsorships.
-Men's grooming products are the fastest growing segment of Health and Beauty.
-Currently a \$26 Billion dollar market is forecasted to reach \$100 billion by 2024.

 OFFICE HOP entered beta testing in the fourth quarter of 2021 and is now fully functional and began commercial operations in January 2022.
-OFFICE HOP fits perfectly into the needs of the post Covid working world, where short term offices and meeting rooms will be in high demand.
+We believe OFFICE HOP fits perfectly into the needs of the post Covid working world, where short term offices and meeting rooms will be in high demand.
 The OFFICE HOP model is like Airbnb for short term shared or private office space and meeting rooms.
 Those offices that have an extra office, shared desk, an empty meeting room or conference room may list the space and act as a host for a user.
 Those users in need of a short-term shared desk, meeting room or private office may locate one on our platform and rent it out for use as needed by the hour, half day, full day, week or month.
 We will also offer access to creative spaces such as photo studios and pop-up art galleries and will offer restaurants with private rooms a way to rent out the space with a menu included for group or lunch meetings.
 The revenue is expected to come from the 10-15% service fee charged to Users for finding and making a transaction with one of our listed properties.
 The platform is global.
 We will begin operations in North America and Europe and then eventually operate in South America and Asia.